genesiscommunitysuccess/docs/docs/server-reference/essential-information/processes-xml.md

 ### Tags

-Each tag is defined below.
+Each tag is explained below.

 The `dependency` tag defines the processes that the current process is dependent on.
 In the above example, the "TRADING_APP_CONSOLIDATOR" process will start when all of its dependencies have been started.